How to Cope and Consolidate Your Credit Card Debt When Unemployed

 Table of Contents

 Being out of work can be stressful since you still have bills to pay.
-If you're unemployed, credit card debt could feel particularly burdensome.
+If you're unemployed, credit card debt relief could feel particularly elusive.

 You might be wondering whether debt consolidation for unemployed people is an option.
 Consolidating credit card debt could help you lower your monthly payment or your interest rate, or both.